Culverts be gone!

 De-culvert 1

 The first de-culverting project occurred in the Poaka catchment, sitting above Ulverston in South Cumbria.
 Hannah has been working with Untied Utilities clean water team to help improve the water quality of three reservoirs, that provide drinking water to the local town.
-This summer has seen one of the biggest projects to date with one kilometre of river restoration works.
-A massive 750 metres of which was de-culverting!
+You can find out more about the project here.

 Not only is there now a daylighted beck, there are other new features too.
 We have created wetland scrapes to better improve habitat, a new fence line for an increased buffer strip to reduce run-off and improve biodiversity as well as installed leaky dams to trap sediments and slow flows.